Why Data Engineers Are Failing AI Interviews in 2026

 25% of data engineering interviews still include take-home assignments, mostly at smaller companies.
 The community rage comparing exploitative take-homes (10 to 20 hour unpaid projects) to opaque AI screening misses the point.
 Both formats measure the wrong things for data engineering.

-Take-homes show only final output, hiding your thought process and decision-making.
+Take-homes show only final output, hiding thought process and decision-making.
 AI screening hides the criteria entirely.
-One hiring manager noted that companies relying on take-homes and automated tests "struggle to make confident hiring decisions" because neither provides insight into architectural reasoning.
-At least with a take-home, rejection implies a human looked at your work.
+One hiring manager noted that companies relying on take-homes and automated tests “struggle to make confident hiring decisions” because neither provides insight into architectural reasoning.
+At least with a take-home, rejection implies a human looked at the work.
 With AI screening, rejection is silent and criteria-invisible.

 -- Structure pipeline design answers for dual audiences